saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 {% endhighlight %}

 For directories this command will only change the directory ownership, to affect all the file hierarchy rooted in the directory you need to execute with the option ***-R(-r)***
-> There's another utility to change groups ownership called ***chgrp***, but as ***chown*** takes care of both cases it's the most preferred.
+> There's another utility to change groups ownership called ***chgrp***, but as ***chown*** takes care of both cases it's the preferred option.

 #Permissions
 Every file on the system has associated with it a set of permissions.
 Permissions tell Unix what can be done with that file and by whom.
 There are three things you can (or can't) do with a given file:

 - **read** it,
 - **write** (modify) it, and
 - **execute** it.
-(For directories think of this as a traverse permission, allowing you to search inside the directory and changing into it)
+(For directories think of this as a traverse permission, allowing you to search inside the directory and change into it)

 <br/>

 Unix permissions specify which of the above operations can be performed for any ownership relation with respect to the file.
-In simpler terms, what can the owner do, what can the owner group do, and what can everybody else do with the file.
+In simpler terms, what the owner can do, what the owner group can do, and what everybody else can do with the file.
 For each ownership relation we'll need a set of three bits to specify access permission: read(**r**), write(**w**), and execute(**x**).
-To map all the 3 possible relations we'll need a triplet for each, hence nine bits.
-To mark a set bit we use its corresponding letter (**r**, **w** or **x**), and to mark a clear bit we user a dash (-).
+To map all 3 possible relations we'll need a triplet for each, hence nine bits.
+To mark a set bit we use its corresponding letter (**r**, **w** or **x**), and to mark a clear bit we use a dash (-).
 Putting it all together in one row gives us the complete permissions of a file.

 ![Permission](/assets/images/permissions.png)
 > The colors are mapping which permission set correspond to which ownership relation

-So, in the above example the owner user has the read and write permissions and the owner group, as well as other users, have only the read permission.
+So, in the above example, the owner user has the read and write permissions and the owner group, as well as other users, have only the read permission.

 ##Changing Permissions
 To set/modify a file or directory permissions you need to use the **chmod** program.
 Of course, only the owner of a file may use **chmod** to alter a file's permissions.